Short Answer

 Contract Snapshot

-The provided page content from Kalshi.com states the market question: "How much will the Steam Machine cost?
-Odds & Predictions 2026."
-This excerpt does not include specific rules for YES or NO resolution triggers, key dates/deadlines, or any special settlement conditions.
-Therefore, a summary of the contract rules cannot be provided based solely on this information.
+The provided page content is limited to the market title "How much will the Steam Machine cost?
+Odds & Predictions 2026".
+It does not contain any specific contract rules regarding YES/NO resolution triggers, key dates/deadlines, or special settlement conditions.
+This information is typically found in the market's detailed "Rules" or "About" section, which is not included in the provided text.

 Available Contracts